Meta-Impressionism

 1867:

-Note: this year there also was an art-exhibition at the Exposition Universelle apart from the yearly Salon.
+Note: in 1867 there also was an art-exhibition at the Exposition Universelle apart from the yearly Salon.

 Joseph-Nicolas Robert-Fleury was appointed as Commandeur in the Légion d’Honneur.